MGriot/VisualAnalyzer/docs/USAGE.md

 ### Pipeline Step Arguments

-### Color Correction Arguments

 *   `--color-alignment`: Enable color correction.
-Requires paths to be set in the `color_correction` object in the project config.
+This is a two-stage process:
+    1.  **Patch Detection**: The system uses a tiered approach to find color checker patches: **ArUco Alignment** -> **Robust OpenCV (Hough)** -> **YOLOv8** -> **Simple Grid**.
+    2.  **Robust Patch Matching**: After detection, it uses the Hungarian algorithm to intelligently match detected patches to their correct reference swatches based on color similarity (CIELAB ΔE*).
+This makes the process resilient to incorrectly ordered, missing, or falsely detected patches.
 *   `--color-correction-method <method>`: Specify the algorithm for color correction.
 Choices: `linear`, `polynomial`, `hsv`, `histogram`.
 Default is `linear`.
 *   `--sample-color-checker <path>`: Path to a color checker image taken with the sample.
 If provided, it is used for on-the-fly color correction for this specific run, overriding the project's default matrix.
 *   `--alignment`: Enable geometrical alignment.
 This feature, handled by the `geometric_alignment` module, uses ArUco markers to correct perspective distortion.
 *   `--object-alignment`: Enable object alignment.
 This second alignment step aligns the object to a template image.
-The default method uses a robust geometric shape fitting (pentagon/quadrilateral).
+The default method (`geometric_shape`) finds the main contour of the object in the source and reference images.
+It then attempts to fit a 5-sided polygon (a pentagon) to both.
+If successful, the 5 vertices are used to compute a highly accurate homography.
+If a pentagon cannot be resolved, it falls back to using the 4 corners of the minimum area bounding box.
+This geometric approach is robust to changes in scale and rotation.
 Requires `object_reference_path` to be set.
+*   `--object-alignment-shadow-removal <method>`: Pre-processes the image to remove shadows before object alignment, which can significantly improve contour detection.
+Choices are `clahe` (default, advanced contrast enhancement), `gamma` (simple brightness lift), and `none`.
 *   `--apply-mask`: Enable background removal using one or more technical drawing layers.
 *   `--blur`: Enable blurring of the input image before color matching.
 This can help to reduce noise and smooth out color variations.
 *   `--symmetry`: Enable symmetry analysis.
 This will analyze the symmetry of the object in the image and include the results in the debug report.